ProvableHQ/welcome/documentation/testnet/getting_started/03_deploy_and_execute_demo.md

 Make sure you have both Leo and snarkOS installed on your machine.

-* To verify if you have Leo, open your termal and type `leo`.
-If you don't see soemthing like `zsh: command not found: leo`, you're good
+* To verify if you have Leo, open your terminal and type `leo`.
+If you don't see something like `zsh: command not found: leo`, you're good

 * To verify if you have snarkOS, do the same thing you did with Leo but replace `leo` with `snarkos`